Harrison Bader Player Props: Yankees vs. Orioles

 Harrison Bader At The Plate

-- Bader is hitting .277 with two triples, four home runs and two walks.
+- Bader is batting .290 with two triples, five home runs and two walks.

+- Bader enters this game on a four-game hitting streak.
+Over the course of his last games, he's hitting .263 with two homers.

-- Looking at the 18 games he has played this season, he's hit a home run in four of them (22.2%), and in 5.9% of his trips to the dish.
+- He has hit a home run in five games this year (26.3%), homering in 6.8% of his plate appearances.

-- He has scored at least one run eight times this year (44.4%), including one multi-run game.
+- He has scored at least one run nine times this season (47.4%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.